 “Measuring America (2010), of sociologist Andrew Yarrow, shows how thinking about the vague, broad and general idea of ‘American greatness’, the flourishing of the country and its population, changed over time.
 In the early 20th century it was defined in a very moral way, in terms of its great freedoms, its great culture, and its religion.
 It also had an economic basis, but that did not define its self-understanding.
 During the 20th century thinking about what made America great, the nation’s success, became increasingly dominated by the Gross Domestic Product (GDP) as a benchmark.
 This book shows how that happened, a story that is relevant to one of the sub-projects in our research project ‘What Good Markets are Good for’, which focuses on human flourishing and how to define and operationalize it.
 Also for economists more generally this is a valuable book.
 How can you, as an economist, look at society in a different way?
 What are the constraints of the economic view?”

 This book of Yarrow is from 2010.
 The criticism that GDP is a bad indicator of well-being was already voiced way before that.
 Nobel Prize winner Amartya Sen, for example, wrote an influential essay on it in 1979.
 What does this book add?

-“True, that discussion had already been started up by Sen. And Sen and others have also worked on alternatives to measure individual and national well-being.
-Unfortunately, it is being presented too often as an absolute, moralistic discussion.
-As if ‘economists’ – under which I also count policy makers with an economic background – all fully identify welfare with this wrong GDP benchmark.
+“True, that discussion had already been started up by Sen in the 1970s.
+And Sen and others have also worked on alternatives to measure individual and national well-being.
+Unfortunately, the point that he made is too often presented in an absolute, moralistic way.
+As if ‘economists’ – including policy makers with an economic background – all fully identify welfare with this wrong GDP benchmark.